-- Performance.Non-persisted data can perform orders-of-magnitude slower.
-This most often occurs with aggregates, when there are many children per parent, or when aggregations chain.
-For example, it can be expensive to compute a balance by adding up all the items for all the orders of a customer, or to compute a department budget by recursively summing all the sub departments.
+- Performance.Non-persistent data can perform orders-of-magnitude slower than persistent data.
+This most often occurs with aggregate rules, when there are many children per parent, or when aggregate rules chain.
+For example, it can be expensive to compute a balance by adding up the items for the orders of a customer, or to compute a department budget by recursively summing the sub departments.

-- Data consistency.All applications must update the derivations properly to avoid consistency errors.
+- Data consistency.Applications must update the derivation logic properly to avoid consistency errors.

 It is not always clear how data distributions will turn out.
-Recoding all the accessing logic to switch strategies can be expensive.
+Switching strategies by recoding the accessing logic can be expensive.
 You often discover these challenges near the end of development when you load full test data volumes.
 These challenge can result in rework and delays.

 While the dilemma remains,

 CA Live API Creatorcan eliminate the cost of rework.
-As you add or remove NPAs,
+As you manage your NPAs,

 CA Live API Creatoradjusts your logic accordingly.
-It maintains aggregates using adjustment logic.
+It maintains aggregate rules using adjustment logic.